gmc-code/PC-Python/docs/turtle/turtle_introduction.rst

 ----------------------------------------

 | Docs: https://docs.python.org/3.11/library/turtle.html#module-turtle
-| See the docs for a full lisitng of methods.
+| See the docs for a full listing of methods.

 ----